agweria/mobile-money/docs/guide/introduction.md

 ## Features

 ### All Players
-  - This package works for Mpesa, Equitel, T-cash and Airtel MOney.
+  - This package works for Mpesa, Equitel, T-cash and Airtel Money.

 ### Minimal Configuration
   - This package handles the donkey-work, you just add your config and you should start processing payments